nballusr/api-hotels/README.md

 The project is organized following the principles of Hexagonal Architecture.
 This architectural style helps in creating a system that is easier to maintain, test, and adapt to future requirements.

+### Note

+This API does not currently include authentication and authorization mechanisms, as they were not required for the initial scope of the project.
+However, these features can be easily integrated in future iterations to enhance the security and access control of the application.

 ### Summary

 Combining dependency injection, CQRS with middlewares, and Hexagonal Architecture results in a highly decoupled,